meduzen/datetime-attribute/README.md

 import * from 'datetime-attribute'
 ```

 Not using a package manager?
-Download [the package files](https://github.com/meduzen/datetime-attribute/releases) in your project ad take the files in `/src`.
+Download [the package files](https://github.com/meduzen/datetime-attribute/releases) in your project and take the files in `/src`.

 ## Expressing moments with `datetime()`